 AmeriCorps: National Teaching Fellowship (Class of ‘22)

-Help students discover and achieve their dreams.
-Join the National Teaching Fellowship in Massachusetts.
+Help all students thrive in school and beyond through hands-on learning and career mentors.
+Join the National Teaching Fellowship in Somerville, Massachusetts.

 As an AmeriCorps National Teaching Fellow at Citizen Schools, you’ll change the lives of middle school students.
 You’ll serve as a member of a diverse team of caring adults dedicated to transforming the school day for middle school students in low-income communities.
 We do this by adding three hours to the end of the school day, during which students receive additional academic support in math or language arts, complete homework in structured sessions, and participate in hands-on apprenticeships taught by volunteer professionals from the community.

-All National Teaching Fellow positions begin in July 2020 with Summer Institute, an intensive training program during which you will learn the skills needed to successfully serve in low-income schools and deliver high-quality academic enrichment to students.
+All National Teaching Fellow positions with AmeriCorps begin in August 2021 with Summer Institute, an intensive training program during which you will learn the skills needed to successfully serve in low-income schools and deliver high-quality academic enrichment to students.

 ESSENTIAL DUTIES & SERVICE MEMBER FUNCTIONS

-During your two years as a National Teaching Fellow you will:
+During your two years as an AmeriCorps National Teaching Fellow you will: